-While the wealthy were taken care of when they died, where was the biblical burial place for the poor?
+While the wealthy were taken care of when they died, what does the Bible say about burial places for the poor?
 Accounts of the Jewish people in the Old and New Testaments show that the poor were cared for in life as well as after death.

 Traditionally, when a Jewish family member died, he or she was buried in the family grave.
 This grave was usually a low-ceiling cave, cut into stone.
 A grandfather could be buried in the same cave as his grandson, even if their deaths were decades apart from each other.
 The bodies were never cremated.
 They were wrapped and buried close to earth.
 A tombstone was placed over the grave or on the grave.
 Often the tombstones were etched with religious words or symbols.